junggeehoon/instagram-likes/README.md

 # instagram-likes

-Programs that press likes of user's posts
+Programs that press likes user's posts

 ## Installation and Running
 > Requires Node v7.6 or above